 You will have to be patient and accommodating with her and try to talk things out with her.
 Try to convince her that you don’t mean to snatch her son away from her, that you love him a lot too and want to take care of him too as she does.
 She might not warm up to the idea immediately but you will have to be persistent and firm on this matter.
 Hopefully, when she sees that you too want the best for him without her losing him to you, she might start accepting this.

 Another reason could simply be that she may be a completely different person from you.
-She might be a petty and vindictive by nature and someone who loves making trouble.
-We hope this is not the case.
+She might be petty and vindictive by nature and someone who loves making trouble.
+I hope this is not the case.
 If it is, then you seriously need to consider whether you want to stay with her under the same roof or not.

-You will also need to talk to your husband and make him understand that as a wife you love him and want to part of his life in every way, including picking out gifts for him.
-Tell him that his taking his mother’s side unconditionally all the time is bound to have a negative effect on your marriage.
+You will also need to talk to your husband and make him understand that as a wife you love him and want to be part of his life in every way, including picking out gifts for him.
+Tell him that his taking his mother’s side unconditionally everytime is bound to have a negative effect on your marriage.
 Try to make him understand that you don’t mean or want to be rude to his mother and that his mother also needs to show you some respect.
 Tell him gently that it could become very difficult to carry on with a relationship if episodes like this keep on happening on a regular basis.
 Try to convince him that you are not trying to take him away from his mother or being disrespectful to his mother.

-If he is a man of reason then he hopefully he would understand.
+If he is a man of reason then hopefully he would understand.
 But if he is the sort of man who lets his judgement get clouded because of his sense of duty and love towards his mother, he might find your point of view quite difficult to grasp.
 Unless your spouse is willing to take charge, outline clear boundaries over which the mother must not step, and be willing to follow up these statements with action and definitive consequences, you will have to face the fact that you will not be able to ever change this relationship.
-In that scenario, then again you need to consider if you would like to stay on this relationship if it keeps on carrying like this.
+In that scenario, you need to consider if you would like to stay on this relationship if it keeps on carrying like this.

 Lastly, don’t expect miracles instantly.
-It will take time for things to work out, if they work out.
+It will take time for things to work out, if they do work out.
 So be patient and try to work towards making things better.

 I am a 45 years old, single, Polish woman living in Krakow.
 I am writing to you because I have this strong feeling in me that I am a failure, that I have failed in more or less in everything that I attempted in life, be it education, career, relationships or anything else.
 I don’t know why this has happened to me.
 I have worked hard and given it my best but it still never was good enough.
 I never achieved the success which others had.
 People I knew who were younger and junior than me have gone on to better positions in life and I am stuck in the same rut.
 In fact, if anything it feels as if I am going in the opposite direction, from bad to worse.
 I can’t cope with this feeling of being a failure anymore.
 I want to feel that I am a success, that I have achieved something in life but don’t know how.
 When I look at my past, all I see are my failures, nothing else.
 I don’t want to live with these regrets anymore.
 What should I do?
 How can I get rid of this feeling of being a failure in life?